When running Google Lighthouse tests for Best Practices, WordPress users can run into a 7 point deduction for

-Bare in mind, if you have some older dependencies, using this plugin may cause JS errors in your console and certain site functionality to stop so be sure to try it out on a staging copy of your site first or at least when you’re at a low traffic time.
+WARNING: If you have some older dependencies, using the following plugin may cause JS errors in your console and certain site functionality to stop so be sure to try it out on a staging copy of your site first or at least when you’re at a low traffic time.

 Thankfully, you don’t have to wait.
 You can use a free plugin to update just that JS without having to get dirty with your site code.
 The plugin is called jQuery Manager for WordPress.
 Just install that and ensure the latest (default) version is enabled (jquery-3.4.1.js.min at the time of writing):

 While you’re here, you can ensure the same upgrade for jQuery Migrate settings (the second tab):